-In Kingdoms of Amalur: Re-Reckoning, you have the ability to pick between four races, each with their own lore and bonuses.
-There aren’t many variations on the sliders but it is better than nothing.
-It’s still a good way to make a game more immersive.
+In Kingdoms of Amalur: Re-Reckoning, you can pick between four races, each with their own lore and bonuses.
+There aren’t many variations on the sliders, but it is better than nothing.
+It’s still an excellent way to make a game more immersive.
 Within the character creator, you can also choose which belief system you wish to align yourself to:

 - Wisdom: Ethene, Goddess of Wisdom and Art. +10% Mana